-Every story has to have its beginning, and ours starts with very deep roots in the history of Boston City Hospital and the communities within Boston we have served for nearly 150 years.
 Our program has a rich tradition of training well-rounded physicians who are able to think critically, act collaboratively, and thrive in a challenging, fast-paced environment.
 We take pride in reflecting the long-standing social mission of Boston Medical Center — to serve the people of this city with the most exceptional care, without exception.

 Lastly, I cannot talk about our program without highlighting the strong sense of camaraderie that is very apparent here.
 This is perhaps the most important quality of any training program.
 From faculty and fellows to administrators and ancillary staff, our residents have a well-established network of people to turn to for support and guidance.
 We firmly believe that collaborative teaching and learning is the basic foundation for all medical training, and that idea of collegiality is very much alive here at Boston Medical Center.

-We greatly appreciate your interest in our program, and as you explore our website, I hope you discover and are inspired by the unique qualities of this training program that inspire us everyday.
+We greatly appreciate your interest in our program, and as you explore our website, I hope you discover and are inspired by the unique qualities of this training program that inspire us every day.